jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <p>To execute tasks using tags:</p>
 <p><code>sudo ansible-playbook myFedora.yml --tags ipv6,fastdnf</code></p>

+<strong>If you just want to simulate it without modify your system:</strong> <code>sudo ansible-playbook myFedora.yml --check</code>

-<p>During the test, you could face errors at this point because some features really need
+<p>During this test, you could face errors at this point because some features really need
 to be installed for the suite.</p>
 <p>A test of install will work but if this software is needed in a part of the job, you will
 face an error because the package is not really present.</p>